Viewing a cat/kitten

 If you have seen one that you are interested in and they are 🌟ready to visit🌟please Contact us making sure you leave a contact number.
 Your details will then be passed on to the relevant foster carer who will be in touch to arrange an appointment.

-If he/she is still in assessment then please keep checking back and a date will be announced a couple of days before they are ready.
-Once that date has been reached you can email the rescue as above.
+If he/she is still in assessment then please keep checking back and a date will be announced when they are ready

-Kittens cannot be viewed until they are a minimum of 6 weeks of age and they have been declared healthy by a vet.
-A date will be announced a couple of days prior to their availability date.
+Kittens cannot be viewed until they are a minimum of 8/9 weeks of age and they have been declared healthy by a vet.

 Linas also has a facebook page where you can also keep updated with their progress, see more pictures and have an informal chat with foster carers.